 You Turn the Key to Start the Car, But Nothing Happens.

 Listen to your car.
 Even though it has betrayed you by not starting, it’s still considerate enough to give you hints as to why.
 If you turn the key and the engine doesn’t crank at all, things may not be all that bad (believe it or not).

 If your car won’t start, the problem most likely lies with the battery, especially in cold weather.
 When your car responds with silence or clicking:

 - Turn on the car lights.
 If they’re dim, you may have poor battery connections or a dead battery.
 Did you leave your headlights on last night or keep an interior light on?
 It happens to the best of us.

 - Tighten and clean the battery connections and try again.
 They could just be corroded or loose.

 - If this works, immediately have the battery tested, especially if it’s old.
 An auto parts store will often test your battery for free and can replace it if you need a new one.

 At this point, you’ll probably want to leave it in the hands of your trusty mechanic.
 If you have GEICO’s 24-hour Emergency Roadside Service, you can call for a tow anytime.
-It’s also easy to access GEICO’s emergency services through our award-winning mobile app, which includes additional features like where to find the nearest auto mechanic and fill-up on gas.
+It’s also easy to access GEICO’s emergency services through our award-winning mobile app, which includes additional features like digital insurance ID cards and vehicle maintenance reminders.

 By Nathan Erb